alvgaona/statistical-learning/linear_models/docs/Exercise 12.md

 F-statistic: 4.802 on 1 and 48 DF,  p-value: 0.03331
 ```

-Looking at the regression line it appears to be no correlation between the lots and the investment.
+Looking at the regression line it appears to be no correlation between investment and lots.

-[sunflowers.csv]: ../data/sunflowers.csv
+[sunflowers]: ../data/sunflowers.csv
 [Linear regression]: ../output/exercise12/regression.png